shaliulab/idtrackerai/docs/source/how_to_install.rst

 `here <https://stackoverflow.com/questions/45421163/anaconda-vs-miniconda>`_.
 For simplicity, we recommend installing Miniconda.

+From now on, every time we refer to the terminal, Linux users are meant to use the command line and Windows user are meant to use the Anaconda Prompt that it is installed when installing Miniconda or Anaconda.

-To check whether the Conda package manager is installed, you can open your terminal (Anaconda prompt in Windows) and type
+To check whether the Conda package manager is installed, you can open a terminal and type

 .. code-block:: bash